msharmavikram/website/content/home/about.md

 # Biography

-Vikram Sharma is an employee of Intel Corporation and volunteers at IEEE - Bangalore Section.
-He is interested in research of hardware designed approach to make ML/AI algorithms more efficient, less power hungry, reliable and democratize AI in every devices everywhere in our lives.
-I enjoy working at the intersections of SW/HW stack across ML/AI, computer architecture, VLSI design and Genomics.
+Vikram Sharma is an Research Assistant at IMPACT research group headed by Prof Wen-Mei, Hwu.
+Prior to this, he was an employee of Intel Corporation and LSI Corporation(Currently called - Broadcom).
+His research interests spans over hardware designed approach to make ML/AI algorithms more efficient, less power hungry, reliable and democratize AI in every devices everywhere in our lives.
+He loves working at the intersections of SW/HW stack across ML/AI, computer architecture, VLSI design and Genomics.